CCrocilla/horizon-shop/README.md

 <details>
     <summary>Alternative/Exception Flow</summary>

-- The users can click on the Forgot Password Button if they are not able to sign in.
+- The users can click on the Forgot Password Button if they are not able to sign-in.
 - The users can click to the Need an Account Button if they need to register.
 - When the user selects a non-existent page, a 404 Error Page will be prompted guiding the user back to Home Page.